dkeathley/6.2410-lab/chapter-XX-quantum-optics-basics.md

 $$ \bra{\alpha}_m \adagger_m = \alpha^* \bra{\alpha}_m.  $$

-This makes working with coherent states very easy, so long as you put all expressions in "normal order", meaning annihilation operators always before creation operators when multiplied out.
+This makes working with coherent states very easy, so long as you put all expressions in "normal order", meaning annihilation operators are always before creation operators when multiplied out.

 ```{important}
 Remember that in quantum operators do not necessarily commute.
 In particular, the creation and annihilation operators do not commute.
 This means that we cannot simply move the annihilation operators to the left of creation operators.